Andrew-Bourgeois/deep-learning-challenge/Deep_Learning_Challenge/Neural_Network_Performance_Report.md

 * What variable(s) are the target(s) for your model?
     *   The target feature for our model was the 'IS_SUCCESSFUL' feature.
 * What variable(s) are the features for your model?
-    * The featuers we chose to use for teachign our model were, ['APPLICATION_TYPE', 'AFFILIATION','CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS']
+    * The featuers we chose to use for teaching our model were, ['APPLICATION_TYPE', 'AFFILIATION','CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS']
 * What variable(s) should be removed from the input because they are neither targets nor features.
     * We dropped both the 'EIN' and 'NAME' features as they were merely identification metadata about the companies.

 ### **Compiling, Training, and Evaluating the Model
 * How many neurons, layers, and activation functions did you select for your neural network model and why?
-    * We started with two hidden layers using the 'relu' activation, and an out put layer using the 'sigmoid' activation.
+    * We started with two hidden layers using the 'relu' activation, and an output layer using the 'sigmoid' activation.
-    * We used 6 heurons for the first hidden layer and 5 for the second in order to: first, limit the amount of time it would take to run our first set of 100 epochs, and second, the  hope we would be able to have a good starting accuracy with which to further design our optimzations from.
+    * We used 6 heurons for the first hidden layer and 5 for the second in order to: first, limit the amount of time it would take to run our first set of 100 epochs, and second, in the hope we would be able to have a good starting accuracy with which to further design our optimzations from.
 * Were you able to achieve the target model performance?
     * We were not able to reach the desired target performance of 75% accuracy.
+Although in researching we determined other people were able to reach an over 80% accurtacy after adding the 'NAME' column back into the features used.
 * What steps did you take to increase model performance?
     * See model/optimization info below: